 The database records the effects of each event.
 These include effects on:

-– a person (usually a staff member of a key aid service provider, such as an aid worker, health worker, or educator);
+– a person (usually a staff member of a key aid service provider, such as an aid worker, health worker, or educator) and what happened (kidnapping, death, threat, crime etc.);

-– the aid infrastructure (such as project sites, offices, warehouses, hospitals, or schools);
+– the aid infrastructure (such as project sites, offices, warehouses, hospitals, or schools) and what happened (vandalism, looting, targeted attacks etc.);

 – aid access constraints (recorded in the form of a range of external events, such as riots, demonstrations, or active conflict).